 Before accepting any new customer, the Group has assessed the potential customer's credit quality and defined credit limit to each customer on an individual basis.
 Credit limited attributed to customers are reviewed when necessary.
-All of the Group's trade receivables that are past due but not impaired have no history of defaulting on repayment.
-As at 31 December 2019 and 2020, the Group does not charge interest nor hold any collateral over the balances.
+As at 31 December 2024 and 2023, the Group does not charge interest nor hold any collateral over the balances.